-5. CONCLUSION
+CONCLUSION

 Education should be viewed as an intelligent investment with accountable returns, i.e. employment for individuals and tax returns for government from those employed after graduating, rather than increasing costs and public spending.
 However, successive government budgets of the last year have seen policies introduced whereby funding for education is being further reduced.
 The state's focus on an annual budget process reinforces the weakness in long term development planning.
-The McCarthy report (2009) has also put a strain on the entire education system with its recommendations of 6,900 further job cuts (i.e. more unemployed) which it claims will save the economy 746 million.
-But what of those jobs lost and increase in unemployment?

 The economic advantage and aid to social mobility, derived from gaining educational qualifications, together with the barriers associated with gaining employment by unqualified school leavers, has impacted on the demand for further and higher education.
 Education and training is viewed as crucial to achieving the objective of an inclusive society, where all citizens have the opportunity and incentive to participate fully in the social and economic life of the country.
-It is suggested however, that the growth in the third level sector has not facilitated equal access to higher education, and the continuing social inequity has been frequently documented.
-Ireland historically has comparatively low participation rates in non-formal, non-compulsory, continuing education and training in comparison to other countries ranking one of the most unequal out of 18 industrialised countries.
-A national cohesive approach of widening access to higher education for traditionally under represented sectors, such as socially disadvantaged groups, is expected to promote equality of opportunity in higher education with a view to contributing to social cohesion and inclusiveness, and enhanced equality of opportunity.

 The link between higher education, economic and social development is addressed in a plethora of national government commissioned reports, which substantiate the view that education and training is perceived as a vital resource for a successful economy.
 Both have a crucial influence on economic performance at an individual and aggregate level.
 The previous market-state policies of expanding third-level education are based on the premise, that a highly skilled and educated workforce will enhance economic competitiveness, industrial growth, and increased levels of prosperity.
 What we are now witnessing since the global economic downturn hit Ireland are more and more redundancies each day, and fewer jobs available.
 Of those advertised, most are seeking highly skilled workers for lower pay than what they would have been used to during the Celtic Tiger era.
-The rationalisation and disbandment of certain IoT's will only have a more negative effect with more unemployed (see McCarthy, 2009).